pmaglana/stolen-identity/README.md

 ## What I learned

-The primary takeaway from this investigation is that application registrations and service principals should be treated as security sensitive resources.
-Monitoring directory roles alone is not sufficient; application ownership, credentials, permissions, and authorization grants must also be regularly reviewed as part of an organization's identity security strategy.
+My key takeaway from this investigation is that applications should be treated as security sensitive resources.
+Monitoring roles alone is not sufficient; application ownership, credentials, permissions, and authorization grants must also be regularly reviewed as part of an organization's security strategy.